wkumari/draft-wkumari-dnsop-alt-tld/README.md

    *  As per Interim consensus, removed the "add this to local zones" text.

+Kumari & Hoffman         Expires 28 August 2023                 [Page 9]

+Internet-Draft               Reserve ALT TLD               February 2023

    *  Added a Privacy Considerations section

    *  Grammar fix -- "alternative" is more correct than "alternate", replaced.

    From -06 to -07:

-Kumari & Hoffman          Expires 4 August 2023                 [Page 8]

-Internet-Draft               Reserve ALT TLD                January 2023

    *  Rolled up the GItHub releases in to a full release.